 Form partnerships to tap into the talents of veterans with disabilities

-Though there are several resources employers can use to find qualified veteran with disabilities, many employers are not aware of and do not use these resources (Rudstam, Gower & Cook, 2012).
+Though there are several resources employers can use to find qualified veterans with disabilities, many employers are not aware of and do not use these resources.
 Assess your recruitment practices.
 Do you use talent sources that include veterans with disabilities?
-Find out more about national, state or regional sources to recruit veterans and veterans with disabilities at the Disability and Veterans Community Resources Directory.
+Find out more about national, state or regional sources to recruit veterans and veterans with disabilities at https://www.dol.gov/ofccp/regs/compliance/resources_recruit.htm

 Leverage Employee Resource Groups

 Employee Resource Groups (ERGs) can be a powerful way for veterans with disabilities to connect with others, share resources, find mentors and identify emerging issues.
-ERGs can also provide be a valuable voice for business leadership by informing workplace practices such as recruitment, product/service development and customer outreach.
+ERGs can also be a valuable voice for business leadership by informing workplace practices such as recruitment, product/service development and customer outreach.
 Most workplaces have either a veteran- or disability-focused ERG.
 Ensure that veterans with disabilities know about any ERG in your workplace.
-To find out more, go to the VA: Affinity Groups for Veterans and Military Service Members.
+To find out more, go to https://www.va.gov/vetsinworkplace/docs/em_affinity_groups.html

-About 30% of veterans returning from recent engagements have PTSI, TBI and/or depression (Tanielan & Jaycox, 2008).
+About 30% of veterans returning from recent engagements have PTSI, TBI and/or depression.
 Called the “signature disabilities,” PTSI and TBI are not always obvious to others.
-Here are some points for employers need to keep in mind:
+Here are some points that employers need to keep in mind:

 - Question automatic assumptions.
 Too often, PTSI is misperceived as a “character flaw” or a risk for workplace violence.
 PTSI is not a character flaw or the result of a weak personality.
-Also, PTSI is not limited to veterans only; many people with PTSI are in fact not veterans (Gradus, 2014).
-Despite the newspaper headlines, the vast majority of people with PTSI do not pose a danger to others in the workplace (Monahan, et. al., 2001; Peterson, et. al., 2014).
+Also, PTSI is not limited to veterans only; many people with PTSI are in fact not veterans.
+Despite the newspaper headlines, the vast majority of people with PTSI do not pose a danger to others in the workplace.

 - Start by listening to the veterans.
 Effective accommodations always start by listening to the veteran herself.
-How does the disability impact the job?
+How does the disability affect the job?
 Which job functions are impacted?
-What do might would help the person be effective?
-Consider the full range of accommodations which might work, such as work from home, modified schedule, time off to attend treatment, change of work environment, white noise headphones, or more reminders of work tasks.
+What does/might/would help the person be effective?
+Consider the full range of accommodations that might work, such as work from home, modified schedule, time off to attend treatment, change of work environment, white noise headphones, or more reminders of work tasks.
 Work leave and job transfer, though sometimes necessary, should be considered accommodations of last resort.
-For more information, go to the Job Accommodation Network's website: Veterans and Service Members.
+For more information, go to https://askjan.org/topics/veterans.htm.

 Make sure managers are on board

-In many organizations, managers are on the front line for determining decide who gets hired, who gets coached and developed, who gets promoted, and who gets fired.
+In many organizations, managers are on the front line for determining who is hired, who gets coached and developed, who is promoted, and who is fired.
 Also, managers are likely to be the ones getting and granting an accommodation request.
 Are all the managers/supervisors in your organization prepared to be effective in working with veterans with disabilities?

 Mentoring for veterans with disabilities has several benefits.
 Veterans who have a mentor not only “learn the ropes,” but also get a sense of connection that can be sustained beyond job start-up.
 Being able to reach out to other veterans in the workplace can be a valuable lifeline for veterans who are trying to deal with disability issues while returning to civilian life.
-To find out more, go to the VA: Veteran Mentoring Programs.
+To find out more, go to https://www.va.gov/VETSINWORKPLACE/docs/Training_Series_Vet_Mentoring_Programs.pptx

 Create a climate of trust

 Ask yourself a few hard questions.
 What actually happens when individuals come forward with a disability in your workplace?
-Do you see their skills, talents and abilities?
-Or do you only see the disability?
-Are they treated seriously and respectfully?
-Or are they pitied and quietly dismissed?
-Are steps taken so they can do their job effectively with a disability?
-Or is coming forward with a disability often the first step on the road to leaving the workplace?
+Do you see their skills, talents and abilities, or do you only see the disability?
+Are they treated seriously and respectfully, or are they pitied and quietly dismissed?
+Are steps taken so they can do their job effectively with a disability, or is coming forward with a disability often the first step on the road to leaving the workplace?
 Building a climate of trust is less about what employers say and more about what they actually do—what actually happens.
 Ultimately, this is what veterans with disabilities will notice.
-To learn more about building a climate of trust for veterans with disabilities, visit the free Making Work Happen Toolkits.
+To learn more about building a climate of trust for veterans with disabilities, visit the free Making Work Happen Toolkits at http://www.makingworkhappen.com .

 Appelbaum, P., Robbins, P., Monahan, J. (2000).
 Violence and delusions: Data from the MacArthur Violence Risk Assessment Study.
 Am J Psychiatry, Vol 157:566–572.